 Just like everything else that’s specific to certain practice areas, something like that can also be specific to different practice area specialties within litigation.

 These 6 steps will ensure that you are thoroughly exploring the practice area you are considering transitioning to and that you are well-prepared for that transition.
-If you think that litigation is right for you, we hope you’ll join us in the Litigation Paralegal Boot Camp before doors close on June 16th.
+If you think that litigation is right for you, we hope you’ll join us in the Litigation Paralegal Boot Camp.

 Meet the Author